pannal/libfilebot/README.md

 # libfilebot

 Returns the `net.filebot.filename` property of a file without binary python package dependencies.
-It instead uses system-provided binaries trying to avoid calling the filebot-jvm-monstrosity.
+It instead uses system-provided binaries while *trying* to avoid calling the filebot-jvm-monstrosity.

 *This is a quick-hack-excerpt from [Sub-Zero.bundle](https://github.com/pannal/Sub-Zero.bundle), so don't expect constant maintenance or code-quality.*